 The number one way that hackers get into WordPress websites is through themes and plugins that have not been updated.

-Most business owners don’t realise that unless they have bought ongoing maintenance packages with their website (which is different than a hosting package), then they are personally responsible for doing the updates.
+Most business owners don’t realise that unless they have bought ongoing website maintenance packages with their website (which is different than a hosting package), then they are personally responsible for maintaining their website.

-If you don’t know who is maintaining and updating your website, first check with your web developer.
+If you don’t know who is maintaining and updating your website, first check with your web designer.

 Ask them, “Are you regularly updating my plugins and theme on my WordPress site for me?”

 If they say yes, ask them, “How often do you go into my site and run updates?”
 If their answer is more than every few days, then you need to find a better option.

 Also ask your web designer, “Are there any paid themes or plugins that you own the license for?
 How are they going to get updated?”

 I often see problems when a web designer has paid for a theme or plugin from their own account, and then doesn’t run the updates for the paid theme or plugin.
 The small business owner doesn’t know what they don’t know about their website.
 They are not aware that many paid themes or plugins only have a limited update term, and then they are on their own unless the designer pays the licence fee and actively goes in and runs the updates on their behalf or gets the person to buy their own licence.